mikeqfu/pyhelpers/docs/source/quick-start.rst

     text
     sql

-This part of the documentation provides **a couple of quick examples for each module** to demonstrate what they may offer to assist with our data manipulation.
+This part of the documentation provides a quick tutorial with **a couple of examples for each module** to demonstrate what the package may offer to assist with our data manipulation.

 .. _settings-examples: